Jeff Wayne's Musical Version of The War of the Worlds – The New Generation

 Jeff Wayne's Musical Version of The War of the Worlds – The New Generation is a 2012 concept album by Jeff Wayne and is a re-working of his 1978 concept album, retelling the story of the 1898 novel The War of the Worlds by H. G. Wells.
 As previously, the music format is predominantly progressive rock and string orchestra, but with synthesizers playing a more prominent role.
 The music is intermixed with re-voiced narration and leitmotifs to carry the story forward via rhyming melodic lyrics that express the feelings of the various characters.
 Due to the consistent popularity of the original album, Wayne decided to return to his score and re-create it for a new generation of audiences, as well as re-launch a live tour throughout the United Kingdom and Europe.

+The album also replaces several guest singers from the original album.
+Liam Neeson replaced Richard Burton as the Journalist, Gary Barlow replaced Justin Hayward as the Sung Thoughts of the Journalist, Ricky Wilson replaced David Essex as the Artilleryman, Alex Clare replaced Chris Thompson as The Voice of Humanity, Maverick Sabre replaced Phil Lynott as Parson Nathaniel, and Joss Stone replaced Julie Covington as Beth.
+However, Jerry Wayne’s pre-recorded dialogue on “Epilogue, Pt.
+2 (NASA)” were kept from the original.

+The album received a mixed response.
+Praise was directed to its new compositions, dialogue, and the singers’ performances (mainly Barlow and Clare).
+Neeson’s performance as the Journalist was well-received, however some fans of the original were not impressed.
+Criticism was aimed at the overuse of synthesisers and Ricky Wilson’s performance as the Artilleryman.